Why It’s Impossible to Write An Historical Novel Accurately For A Modern Audience.

 But they weren’t.
 They couldn’t be, or the film would have been a complete lemon, an incomprehensible dud to most contemporary movie goers.

 Sir Arthur Conan Doyle was writing contemporary thriller stories set in his home town.
-He was a physician practising in late Victorian London himself.
-So when he described Sherlock Holmes as being “bohemian,” to him and to all his Victorian readers that meant something completely different to what “bohemian” means to us in 2010.
+He was a physician practicing in late Victorian London himself.
+So when he described Sherlock Holmes as “bohemian,” to him and to all his Victorian readers that meant something completely different to what “bohemian” means to us in 2010.
 Doyle meant that sometimes Holmes lazed around all day in his trousers and shirt, a dressing gown over the top, and no collar and cuffs.
 To Victorians, this was incredibly lazy, socially unacceptable, and almost outrageous.

 But both those points translate badly for modern audiences.
 To try and paint Sherlock Holmes as “bohemian” simply by having him forget to put on a collar and cuffs would be completely lost on contemporary people, who almost never wear collars on a daily basis and when they do, the collars come attached to their shirts.